 The Five Ponds area is accessible to the public from the north and also from the south if one has a boat or canoe, from the east from the Lake Lila Primitive Area and along the Remsen to Lake Placid railroad.
-The area can also be reached from the southwest via the Wilderness Lakes Primitive Area, and from the east, by boat or canoe, via the newly acquired Bog River/Low's Lake tract.
-However, the western boundary in Herkimer County is restricted by posted private lands.
+The area can also be reached from the southwest via the Raven Lake primitive corridor, and from the east, by boat or canoe, via the newly acquired Bog River/ Low's Lake tract.
+The western boundary in Herkimer County is accessible from the Bear Pond Road in the Aldrich Pond Wild Forest.